-Södra Vätterbygdens Folkhögskola (SVF)
+Södra Vätterbygdens Folkhögskola (SVF) College Line

 College Line is a one-year program in which your fall semester takes place at SVF in Jönköping, Sweden, and your spring semester at North Park University in Chicago.
 During the fall semester, a group of approximately 15 North Park students study at SVF together with a cohort of about 15 SVF students.
 For the spring semester, everyone moves to Chicago to continue with the second semester of the program.

-The fall semester centers on language studies — Swedish for the North Park students and English for the SVF students.
+The fall semester centers on language studies—Swedish for the North Park students and English for the SVF students.
 Both groups study international relations, the Mediterranean world, and religion.
 A course for SVF students is taught by a North Park guest professor in residence in their field of expertise (such as American history or humanities).
 All students also take a course in politics, government, and history.

-Academic Courses at North Park
+Spring Semester at North Park